Step 2: Publishing Tank State Output via JointState Topics¶

 ---

-While continuing this output, try moving the gun barrel with the gamepad.
-You will see the values of position, velocity, and effort change.
-The units are [rad], [rad/sec], and [N・m], respectively.
+While this output continues, try moving the gun barrel with the gamepad.
+You’ll see the position, velocity, and effort values change.
+The units are [rad], [rad/sec], and [N·m], respectively.

 rostopic info /Tank/joint_state

-again on another terminal without stopping rostopic echo, you will find that “Subscribers:” is no longer None.
-This subscriber corresponds to the “rostopic echo”.
+again in another terminal without stopping rostopic echo, you’ll find “Subscribers:” is no longer None.
+This subscriber corresponds to “rostopic echo”.

-We can now confirm that the joint state is successfully output as a ROS topic.
+We’ve now confirmed that joint states are successfully output as ROS topics.

-Now that the state of the joint can be output as a ROS topic, you can use this information in conjunction with various ROS nodes/tools.
-As a very simple example, let’s use the rqt_plot tool to display a graph of joint angles.
+Now that joint states are output as ROS topics, you can use this information with various ROS nodes and tools.
+As a simple example, let’s use the rqt_plot tool to display joint angle graphs.

-With the previous simulation running, enter the following command from a terminal.
+With the simulation running, enter from a terminal:

 rosrun rqt_plot rqt_plot /Tank/joint_state/position[0] /Tank/joint_state/position[1]

-Now, check the “autoscroll” checkbox in the upper right corner, and move the gun barrel with the gamepad.
-You will see changes in the joint angles drawn as a graph.
+Check the “autoscroll” checkbox in the upper right corner, then move the gun barrel with the gamepad.
+You’ll see joint angle changes drawn as graphs:

-In the above figure, the blue line corresponds to the yaw axis and the red axis to the pitch axis.
+In the figure above, the blue line represents the yaw axis and the red line the pitch axis.

-Finally, let’s include the display of rqt_plot in the launch file by adding the corresponding item to step2.launch as follows:
+Finally, let’s include rqt_plot display in the launch file.
+Add the following to step2.launch:

 <launch>